Towards Urban Planing AI Agent in the Age of Agentic AI: Existing Studies: Urban Planning as Generative AI

 \subsection{Recent Studies in GenAI for Urban Planning}

-Inspired by the new abilities of GenAI, many domaine experts have leveraged these GenAI algorithms to reformulate urban planning as a generative AI task, where a spatial configuration plan can be seen as an image or a picture or a matrix or a tensor, and a generative model aims to generate the optimal image (or tensor)~\cite{wang2023automated}.
-The study in~\cite{wang2020reimagining} models urban planning as land-use configuration generation over attributed spatial graphs enriched with geographic context, where configurations are represented as multi-channel tensors encoding Point of Interest (POI) distributions by location and function.
-A graph autoencoder learns regional embeddings, which are input to a GAN that evaluates generated configurations using indicators such as willingness to pay, human activity diversity, and social interaction.
-While innovative, this model fails to capture spatial hierarchies and suffers from training instability.
-The study in~\cite{wang2021deep} conditions land-use generation on spatial context and human textual guidance using a deep conditional variational autoencoder, producing zone maps and POI layouts guided by planner instructions and contextual data such as geography and mobility.
-Although effective in incorporating planning knowledge, it lacks explicit modeling of hierarchical urban structures.
-Addressing this, the study in~\cite{wang2023human, wang2023automated} proposes a hierarchical conditional transformer that first generates zone-level functions and then refines them into grid-level plans.
-The study in~\cite{wang2023hierarchical} models planning as a two-level hierarchical reinforcement learning (RL) task: an actor-critic network governs zone planning, while a Deep Q-Network handles POI-level design.
-Similarly, a related study~\cite{zheng2023spatial} treats cities as graphs and applies GNN-based RL for sequential planning decisions.
+Drawing on the advanced capabilities of generative AI, we have reenvisioned urban planning as a generative AI task, conceptualizing spatial configuration plans as images, matrices, or tensors, with a generative model tasked with producing the optimal tensor representation~\cite{wang2023automated} under specific geographic and social constraints.
+The work in~\cite{wang2020reimagining} frames urban planning as the generation of land-use configurations over graphs enriched with geographic attributes and contextual information.
+These configurations are encoded as multi-layered data representations representing Point of Interest (POI) distributions based on location and function.
+A graph autoencoder generates regional embeddings, which are fed into a GAN to assess generated plans using metrics such as willingness to pay, diversity of human activities, and social interaction.
+Despite its novelty, this approach struggles to model spatial hierarchies and exhibits training instability.
+In~\cite{wang2021deep}, land-use generation is conditioned on spatial context and textual planner guidance through a deep conditional variational autoencoder, yielding zone maps and POI layouts informed by contextual factors like geography and mobility.
+While effective in integrating planning expertise, it does not explicitly address hierarchical urban structures.
+To overcome these limitations,~\cite{wang2023human, wang2023automated} introduces a hierarchical conditional transformer that first produces zone-level functions before refining them into detailed grid-level plans.
+Similarly,~\cite{wang2023hierarchical} formulates planning as a two-tier hierarchical reinforcement learning (RL) problem, employing an actor-critic network and a Deep Q-Network to support decision-making at the zone and POI levels, respectively.
+Likewise,~\cite{zheng2023spatial} models cities as graphs, utilizing GNN-based RL to make sequential planning decisions.